Tax Problems Don't Solve Themselves

 Although nothing is guaranteed, and every case is unique, Rex has an impressive track record of advocating on behalf of his clients and has been able to negotiate impressive results in many of his previous cases.
 Rex fights tenaciously to get results for his clients.

 Rex has had a long career in the tax field and he knows how to navigate the various tax entities to get things done.
-Rex knows how to cut the red tape required to move his clients' cases forward and make continual progress towards a permanent resolution.
+Rex knows how to cut the red tape required to move his clients’ tax matters forward and make continual progress towards a permanent resolution.

-Since 2005, Rex Halverson & Associates has specialized in tax controversies (Audits and Appeals) and tax credits but his expertise includes income, sales and use, property, payroll, fuel and business license tax matters.
+Since 2005, Rex Halverson & Associates has specialized in tax controversies (Audits and Appeals), transactional advice, and tax credits but his expertise includes income, franchise, sales and use, property, payroll, fuel and business license tax matters.

-The best time to contact our firm is when you’re first notified by an auditor of the State Board of Equalization (BOE) that he or she wants to schedule a sales tax audit.
+The best time to contact our firm is when you’re first notified by an auditor of the California Department of Tax and Fee Administration (CDTFA) that he or she wants to schedule a sales tax audit.
 We specialize in controlling the audit from day one.
 We will assist you with a pre-audit of your business records, setting the boundaries of the audit with the auditor, making sure that the sampling of invoices is fair and restricted in scope to relevant items.
 We will also research the law, regulations and annotations that pertain to your particular business.
-As part of our representation, we will file an appeal or refund claim, settlement proposal, or offer in compromise, as necessary and advocate on your behalf throughout the entire audit and the appeals process, including appearing on your behalf before the 5-member Board of Equalization.
-As the former Deputy State Controller-Taxation, I sat on this Board from 1995-98.
+As part of our representation, we will file a Petition for Redetermination or refund claim, settlement proposal, offer in compromise or installment agreement request, as necessary and advocate on your behalf throughout the entire audit and appeals process.
+As the former Deputy State Controller-Taxation, I sat on the California Board of Equalization (BOE) from 1995-98 and heard thousands of sales and use tax appeals.

 When the Franchise Tax Board (FTB) contacts you to schedule an audit most taxpayers are completely unprepared for what lies ahead.
 We can assist you.
 First, we will educate you about the audit, protest and appeals process; and, then seek to gain a full understanding of the issues and the law that is applicable.
-We specialize in voluntary disclosures, residency audits, audit appeals, removal of liens, settlements, offers in compromise, negotiations with the FTB and arguing before the appellate body, the Board of Equalization (BOE).
+We specialize in income and franchise tax audits, protests, appeals, residency audits, voluntary disclosures, removal of liens, levies and garnishments, settlements, offers in compromise, installment agreements, negotiations with the FTB and arguing before its appellate body, the Office of Tax Appeals (OTA).

-Generally speaking, most of our clients with payroll tax or employment tax problems are the result of a business going out of business, but we also see our fair share of penalty cases.
+Generally speaking, most of our clients with payroll tax or employment tax problems are the result of business owners borrowing taxes to pay current expenses, or hiring an inept payroll clerk or a business downturn; so we see our fair share of penalty cases.
 The Employment Development Department (EDD) and the IRS automatically impose penalties for the slightest of errors in reporting and payment of payroll taxes.
-Often these penalties can be abated or waived, but the arguments must persuade the IRS or EDD that reasonable cause exists.
+Occasionally these penalties can be abated or waived, but the arguments must persuade the IRS or EDD that “reasonable cause exists”.
 That is where we can help.

 We offer consulting and transactional advice on all aspects of state and local tax matters, including sales and use, franchise, income, property, fuel, payroll (employment) and business license tax issues.